dataLanced/dataLanced.Github.io/Healthcare_Project.md

 From these results, we can determine that there aren't any outliers that would indicate the presence of preferential treatment due to racial makeup.
 Now let's move further in our analysis.

 ---

+### Do patients who get a lot of procedures done stay longer in the hospital?

 Next we were asked to see if patients that have a lot of procedures done tend to have longer stay times in the hospital.
 First, we run a query that gives a sense of the data distribution for the `num_lab_procedures` column.

 <img src="images/SQL Healthcare Project/query7.png?raw=true"/>